Securing Serverless Architectures: Hidden Risks and Mitigations (Cybersecurity 2026)

 Q11: What is "Just-in-Time" Serverless Access?

-Just-in-Time (JIT) Access: The Ultimate Solution for Least Privilege for serverless ensures that a function's IAM role is only active during the exact millisecond-duration of its execution.
+just-in-time access solutions for serverless ensures that a function's IAM role is only active during the exact millisecond-duration of its execution.
 By ensuring that permissions are temporary and automatically revoked after each call, you eliminate the risk of "standing privileges" that an attacker could exploit to gain long-term control over your cloud resources.

 Q12: Can AI detect "Serverless Lateral Movement"?